chris-santiago/graphml/docs/graph-text.md

     Step (2) is outdated.
 APOC config should be in its own `$NEO4J_HOME/conf/apoc.conf` file.
     Step (5) is outdated.
 See [import docs](https://neo4j.com/docs/operations-manual/current/tools/neo4j-admin/neo4j-admin-import/)
+    `py2neo` is EOL; use the official Python driver: `neo4j` via pip or another package manager

 # Explore a Graph Using Neo4j

+1. **Connect to Neo4j**.
+We first connect to the Neo4j server through the bolt interface and then do a sanity check to verify that we are connected to the correct database.
+2. **Create a subgraph for GDS**.
+The algorithms of the GDS library need to run within a virtual subgraph, so we create one with our Article nodes and SIMILAR_TO relationships.
+3. **Find important nodes**.
+We can look at importance in different ways.
+Degree centrality is one such way.
+Since our graph is based on similarity—that is, documents that are very similar to each other have an edge between them—nodes with a high degree of centrality are those that are similar to most other nodes.
+We use GDS to retrieve the 10 documents in the graph with the highest degree of centrality.
+   - Another useful measure of centrality is PageRank.
+Like degree centrality, the number of edges incident upon a node matters, but in addition, the quality of the nodes on the far end also matters.
+The quality is determined by the in-links into those nodes, so it’s a recursive metric.
+   - Yet another useful measure of importance is betweenness centrality.
+Nodes with high betweenness centrality act as bridges between clusters of nodes.
+In the context of scientific articles, such nodes represent papers that deal with multiple subject areas, and often end up being influential.
+4. **Use community detection**.
+Community detection is similar to clustering for nongraph data.
+The important difference is that community detection works with edge information alone.
+In that sense, it serves as an interesting alternative for finding interesting clusters in graph-based data.
+We cluster our data using two community detection algorithms.
+   - Louvain modularity – Louvain is a popular community detection algorithm.
+It works by maximizing the modularity of the created cluster, where the modularity quantifies the quality of assignment of nodes to communities compared to a random graph.
+You can read more about the Louvain algorithm on the GDS Documentation page for Louvain algorithm.
+   - Label propagation – Label propagation is another community detection algorithm that is path based.
+It starts by propagating labels from node to its neighbors and forming communities based on the labels.
+You can read about label propagation on its GDS Documentation Page.
+   - We then download the community labels predicted by Louvain and label propagation, as well as the categories we had originally, and use them to construct labels.
+   - The node vectors (of dimension 300) are then reduced to 2 dimensions using UMAP for visualization.
+The clusters produced are color-coded using category labels, and predictions from Louvain and label propagation respectively.
+Clusters produced from Louvain and label propagation have more definitions compared to the original clusters from category labels.
+5. **Recommend similar articles**.
+The recommendation task is achieved using the Personalized PageRank (PPR) algorithm.
+PPR is a variation of PageRank where the random surfer gives up and returns to the same neighborhood with a certain probability instead of jumping to a random location.
+   - Given a document, we use Cypher to compute a set of nodes in its immediate neighborhood.
+   - Using the nodes in the neighborhood, we call PageRank in personalized mode, by specifying the sourceNodes configuration parameter and get back articles that are similar to the source article.